Gigantes Islands: Tangke

 Tangke (“tank”) is a saltwater lagoon on Gigantes Sur.
 It is surrounded by cliffs.
 Local legend says that the waters of Tangke would miraculously rise every year on June 24, the Birthday of Saint John the Baptist.

 North Gigantes Island lighthouse

 The station was established during 1895 as one of the Spanish lighthouse projects to be built across the Philippines.
-The current medium-sized lighthouse that is solar-powered, like most of the lighthouses built today, was donated by Japan to replace the one built by the Spanish government due to the destruction brought by Typhoon Frank in 2008.
+The current medium-sized lighthouse that is solar-powered, like most of the lighthouses built today, was donated by Japan to replace the one built by the Spanish government due to the destruction brought on by Typhoon Frank in 2008.
 The keeper's house survived but in ruins.
-The masonry walls were painted white while the roof is made out of corrugated galvanized iron sheet in red paint finish.
+The masonry walls were painted white while the roof was made out of corrugated galvanized iron sheet in red paint finish.

 Cabugao Gamay

 A small island featuring a white sand beach and an observation deck.

 Antonia Beach

-The private beach which belongs to a resort (Antonia Resort) on the south eastern tip of Gigantes Sur, known for its 1 peso scallops.
+The private beach which belongs to a resort (Antonia Resort) on the southeastern tip of Gigantes Sur, known for its 1 peso scallops.